Bryan Baker (baseball): Baltimore Orioles

 On November 8, 2021, Baker was claimed off waivers by the Baltimore Orioles.

 On April 23, 2022, Baker earned his first career win in a 5–4 victory over the Los Angeles Angels.
 On September 6, after surrendering two hits and a run to the Toronto Blue Jays, he instigated a benches clearing scrum by staring at the Blue Jays dugout while making a hand puppet-like gesture with his right hand.
 On the final day of the season, Baker pitched a scoreless ninth inning in the first game of a doubleheader against the Blue Jays to earn his first career save.
 Baker compiled a 4–3 record with a 3.49 ERA with 76 strikeouts in 66 appearances for the Orioles during the regular season.

 Baker made 46 appearances out of the bullpen for Baltimore in 2023, registering a 4–3 record and 3.60 ERA with 51 strikeouts across 45 innings pitched.
 He was optioned to the Triple–A Norfolk Tides to begin the 2024 season.
 Baker would go on to make 19 relief outings for the Orioles, posting a 1–1 record and 5.01 ERA with 23 strikeouts across 23 1/3 innings pitched.

 Baker made 42 appearances for the Orioles during the 2025 season, compiling a 3–2 record and 3.52 ERA with 49 strikeouts and two saves across 38 1/3 innings pitched.

 Tampa Bay Rays

 On July 10, 2025, the Orioles traded Baker to the Tampa Bay Rays in exchange for a competitive balance draft pick in the 2025 draft.
 He made 31 appearances down the stretch for Tampa Bay, logging a 1–2 record and 4.75 ERA with 34 strikeouts and one save across 30 1/3 innings pitched.

+On July 4, 2026, Baker was selected to the 2026 MLB All-Star Game after recording 25 saves and a 1.73 ERA over his first 38 appearances of the season.
+On August 8, he recorded his 23rd consecutive save against the Seattle Mariners, breaking the franchise record previously set by Fernando Rodney.